d1sc0/hellostu-astro/src/content/posts/25--10-they-come-for-me.md

 pubDate: 2023-03-26
 description: 'The tenth in a weekly series of photographic self-portraits of Stuart Mackenzie.
 This weeks photo I appear to be starring in my own sci-fi b-movie'
 postImage:
-  src: '/post_images/robot-unsplash.jpg'
+  src: '/post_images/25-theycomeforme.jpg'
-  alt: 'toy robot'
+  alt: 'me dazzled by an alien light'
 tags: ['52weeks', 'photography', 'creativity', 'self', 'strobist', 'sci-fi']
 ---